JetBrains/kotlin-multiplatform-dev-docs/topics/recommended-ides.md

 ## Android Studio

-If you prefer a more stable solution, you can use [Android Studio](https://developer.android.com/studio), although its support for Kotlin Multiplatform is limited.
+As a more stable solution, you can use [Android Studio](https://developer.android.com/studio), although its support for Kotlin Multiplatform is limited.

 With Android Studio, you can also install a [special plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile)